Hungary: the mandate to e-invoice in the energy sector set to go live soon

 • about any domestic transaction carried out in line with the provisions of the VAT Act.

 Invoices should be generated within eight days of the supply date, or within the 15th day of the month after the supply for intra-community transactions.
 If payment is made on or before the supply date, the supplier must issue the invoice right away.
-That being said, invoice data must be transmitted electronically to NTCA immediately upon issuance of an invoice.
-The process of reporting must happen automatically and without human intervention.
+That being said, invoice data must be submitted electronically to the NAV system immediately upon issuance of an invoice.
+The process of real-time information reporting must happen automatically and without manual intervention.

-What is the scope of data to be included in the online data disclosure file?
+What is the scope of the transaction data to be included in the online data disclosure file?

-Although most of the data to be disclosed is still the obligatory data content of the invoice according to the Act on VAT, from 4 January 2021, additional data must also be disclosed in the data disclosure.
+Although most of the invoice details to be disclosed are still the obligatory data content of the VAT invoice according to the Act on VAT, since 4 January 2021, additional data must also be disclosed in the data disclosure.

-• Such data is the fact that the transaction falls outside the territorial scope of the Act on VAT if the place of fulfilment of the transaction is not domestically,
+• Such data is the fact that the transaction falls outside the territorial scope of the Act on VAT if the place of fulfilment of the transaction is not domestically in Hungary for VAT purposes,

 • The currency used to calculate the tax base; in the case of foreign currency, the exchange rate used to convert the tax base into HUF, and the data converted into HUF, if the invoice is issued with an invoicing program, must also be included.

-In the case of an invoice issued to a non-VAT liable natural person customer, the disclosure shall contain less data than the obligatory data content of the invoice.
+In the case of an invoice issued to a non-VAT liable natural person customer, the disclosure of data in real-time shall contain less data than the obligatory data content of the invoice.
+Personal data such as name and address must always be included on an invoice but must not be disclosed to NAV.
+Personal data of non-taxpayers is thus protected.
+The name and address and other invoice information of the parties in b2g and b2b transactions must be communicated to NAV.

-Can invoices be scanned and sent via email to the NTCA?
+Can invoices be scanned and sent via email to the NAV online invoicing system?

-No. When disclosing data on invoices, not a pictorial copy of the issued invoices must be sent in, but the data on the invoices must be made available to NTCA in a specific structure and manner.
+No. When disclosing data on invoices, not a pictorial copy of the issued invoices must be sent in, but the data on invoices must be made available to NAV in a specific structure and manner.
+Users can use the NAV system, or a third-party provider to assist.

-How should the data reporting on invoices take place?
+How should the real-time invoice reporting that is mandatory in Hungary take place?

-The invoicing program shall provide data on invoices already made out, i.e. on invoices with a serial number on which (under the given serial number) the program no longer provides the possibility to enter new data or to delete or overwrite any of its data.
-Accordingly, after the data have been provided, the invoice data cannot be supplemented with any further information in support or in proof of the data supplied to NTCA.
+The invoicing program shall provide data on an invoice already made out, i.e. on invoices with a serial number on which (under the given serial number) the program no longer provides the possibility to enter new data or to delete or overwrite any of its data.
+Accordingly, after the data have been provided, the invoice data cannot be supplemented with any further information in support or in proof of the data supplied to NAV.

-It is advisable to keep NTCA's response messages about the fulfilment of the data provision in a retrievable way.
+It is advisable to keep NAV's response messages set out in the technical documentation about the fulfilment of the data provision in a retrievable way - no need to worry about these when partnering with eezi!

-If you have any questions or need assistance navigating Hungary's e-invoicing and RTIR requirements, please reach out to the eezi.
-We're here to help you ensure compliance and streamline your invoicing processes!
+If you have any questions or need assistance navigating Hungary's e-invoicing process, RTIR and other tax reporting requirements, please reach out to the eezi.
+We're here to help you ensure that you stay compliant and help you to streamline your VAT reporting, navigate draft VAT returns and invoicing processes!

 Read more